LanguagesArchitecture

 }

-It's as we're saying:
+It's as if we're saying:

 "Hello!
 I'm looking for the 11th inhabitant of this house, are they still around?"